 Matthew 1:25 But he had no union with her until she gave birth to a son.
 And he gave him the name Jesus.
 (NIV)

 Until after Jesus was born, Luke (the physician) is quite technically right in saying that Mary was still betrothed to Joseph.
-The marriage ceremony was only completed after she gave birth to Jesus.
+The full marriage ceremony was only completed after she gave birth to Jesus.